 Students with physical, medical, psychiatric, and learning disabilities are eligible to utilize Accessibility Services to arrange for reasonable accommodations and seek ongoing support.
-Students interested in receiving accommodations must follow the academic, housing, and meal plan accommodation and documentation processes described on the Center for Wellness website.
+Students interested in receiving accommodations must follow the academic, housing, and meal plan accommodation and documentation processes described on the Accessibility Services website.

 Academic Accommodation Process

 Appropriate services and accommodations are determined on a case-by-case basis.
 Students with questions about eligibility for services are encouraged to contact Accessibility Services.